michelcrypt4d4mus/ethecycle/README.md

 # Neo4j
 After starting you can browse to [http://localhost:7474/browser/](http://localhost:7474/browser/) to run queries.

-**IMPORTANT:** The community edition only allows you to have one database per server, and it must be called `neo4j`.
+**IMPORTANT:** The community edition only allows you to have one database per server and it must be called `neo4j`.

 * [Official Cypher Introduction](https://neo4j.com/docs/getting-started/current/cypher-intro/).
 Cypher is Neo4j's custom query language.
 * [Official Neo4j on Docker documentation](https://neo4j.com/developer/docker-run-neo4j/)